cjerrington/cjerrington.github.io/src/posts/2023/2023-12-12-backing-up-the-cloud.md

 ---
 title: Backing up the Cloud
-excerpt: Even your cloud data should have a backup
+description: Even your cloud data should have a backup
 draft: false
 date: 2023-12-12T06:00:00.000Z
 tags: